dabrorius/jobless/README.md

 end
 ```

-You can see a larger source example [here](https://github.com/dabrorius/jobless/blob/master/example.rb) which gets compiled into this.
+You can see a larger source example [here](https://github.com/dabrorius/jobless/blob/master/example.rb) which gets compiled into [this](http://dabrorius.github.io/cv.html).

 ## Personal info
-Following keywords are available on top level to describe yourself.
+Following keywords are available on top level:
 * name
 * email
 * location
 * address
 * homepage

-## Groups and items
+## Groups and entries
+Key part of a CV are lists of you archievements grouped in different categories.
-We can add groups of entries to our CV with groups keyword.
-Each group contains one or more entries.
+You can add groups of entries to your CV with _group_ keyword.
+Each group consists
+of multiple entries

 ```ruby
 group "Group title" do